AshminDhungana/emotion-chatbot/README.md

 # 🤖 Emotion-Chatbot

 A web-based **Emotion Chatbot** that interacts with users while detecting and reflecting emotions in text.
 Users can either **log in** or chat anonymously.
-The chatbot runs on a **lightweight GPT-2 (124M)** model, fine-tuned for emotion-aware dialogue.
+The chatbot runs on a **Seq2Seq model, facebook/blenderbot-400M** model, fine-tuned for emotion-aware dialogue.

 ---